JobKeeper Alliance is a group formed between the business community and labor community.

-This partnership is cemented by the two group’s mutual interest in protecting jobs and working to create new jobs.
+This partnership is cemented by their mutual interest in protecting existing quality jobs and working to create valuable new jobs.

 The idea for the alliance came from Stewart Burkhalter who began organizing JobKeeper in late 2011 after retiring from his post as president of the Alabama AFL-CIO.

-Burkhalter reached out to George Clark, a longtime friend and president of Manufacture Alabama and asked him to serve as a JobKeeper board member.
+Burkhalter reached out to George Clark, a longtime friend and president of Manufacture Alabama, and asked him to serve as a JobKeeper board member.
 After discussing Burkhalter’s goals and vision for JobKeeper, Clark accepted the offer and the two went to work building the organization.